vtereso/paper_pete/README.md

 Although in practice all imports are at the top, I don't know if it can be guaranteed this would be the case for arbitrary packages.
 Benchmarks would be necessary to determine if this is truly an optimization; this implementation for `go list` doesn't do so, which presents further doubt.

+I have tested this by using `go run main.go` within the project directory.
+In order to run this against different directories.
+In order to test this against other repositories, run `go install`, get into the working directory/path that you want to execute this program against and then execute `paper_pete`.